uclahs-cds/pipeline-call-sSNV/README.md

 ### SomaticSniper
 #### 1. `SomaticSniper` v1.0.5.0
-Compare a pair of tumor and normal bam files and output an unfiltered list of single nucleotide positions that are different between tumor and normal, in vcf format.
+Compare a pair of tumor and normal bam files and output an unfiltered list of single nucleotide positions that are different between tumor and normal, in VCF format.
 #### 2. Filter out ambiguous positions.
 This takes several steps, listed below, and starts with the same input files given to `SomaticSniper`.
 ##### a.
 Get pileup summaries